-- A student has the right to inspect and review the student's education records within 45 days after the day the College receives a request for access.
-A student should submit to the Registrar a written request that identifies the record(s) the student wishes to inspect.
-The Registrar or designee will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the Records Office, the Registrar shall advise the student of the correct official to whom the request should be addressed.
+- A student has the right to inspect and review their education records within 45 days after the day the College receives a request for access.
+A student should submit to the registrar a written request that identifies the record(s) the student wishes to inspect.
+The registrar or designee will arrange for access and notify the student of the time and place where the records may be inspected.
+If the records are not maintained by the Records Office, the registrar shall advise the student of the correct official to whom the request should be addressed.

-- A student has the right to request the amendment of the student’s education records that the student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.
+- A student has the right to request the amendment of their education records they believe are inaccurate, misleading, or otherwise in violation of their privacy rights under FERPA.

-A student who wishes to ask the College to amend a record should write the Registrar, clearly identify the part of the record the student wants changed, and specify why it should be changed.
+A student who wishes to ask the College to amend a record should write the registrar, clearly identify the part of the record they want changed, and specify why it should be changed.

 - A student has the right to provide written consent before the College discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.

 The College discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the College in an administrative, supervisory, academic, research, or support staff position (including law enforcement personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or complaint review committee.
 A school official also may include a volunteer or contractor outside of the College who performs an institutional service or function for which the College would otherwise use its own employees and who is under the direct control of the College with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or a student volunteering to assist another school official in performing their tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibilities for the College.